Rapier Activities at Gulf Wars

 - Should a fighter wielding a two-handed weapon lose the use of a hand, they will no longer be permitted to use that weapon, but may trade it in for a single-handed weapon.

-- For Melees, the total area of any secondary may not exceed 1256 square inches, the equivalent of a 40” round.
+- Small Shields : Total area of small shield may not exceed 453 square inches, the equivalent of a 24” round.

 - All non-standard secondaries or weapons must be approved by the RMiC.